-We have taken steps to remediate these material weaknesses, and to further strengthen our accounting staff and internal controls, as detailed below.
+For the material weaknesses identified in our 2020 audit, we have taken steps to remediate these material weaknesses, and to further strengthen our accounting staff and internal controls, as detailed below:

-- The Company engaged an independent valuator annually to determine the present value of future cash flows in the determination according to IAS38 if an intangible asset meets the criteria for capitalization and subsequent expense of any costs in excess. - The Company has brought on a full-time CFO in its Israel office to review its internal controls and financial reporting process.
-In 2017, when the first material weakness discussed above occurred, the Company had not had a full-time CFO to review its financial reporting process.
-The Company believes that the full-time CFO in Israel will be able to remediate these in our fiscal year ended 2021. - The Company has improved its internal financial reporting communication process.
+- The Company now requires a formal signed distribution agreement with major customers which define the terms, including payment terms, return policy, repair policy and warranty policy. - The Company is reviewing the credit risk of each customer and a part of the sales function has the formalized distribution agreements in place. - On a quarterly basis, management is reviewing inventory on hand for slow moving merchandise and reviews inventory on hand regularly. - The Company has engaged outside consultants to review purchase price adjustment valuation, impairment valuations and complex transactions to ensure compliance with IFRS standards. - The Company has improved its internal financial reporting communication process.
 The Company has streamlined the communications between the Company's Israel and Canadian-based financial reporting groups.
 Furthermore, the Company's Audit Committee adopted a policy requiring the Company's Canadian CFO to meet with the Company's Israel-based reporting group at least twice a year to ensure that the Israel reporting group's policies and procedures are consistent with those in Canada and that all the inventory is properly tracked and procedures for intercompany transactions must follow our existing formal standard procedures.
-These measures should ensure that for the 2021 fiscal year financials controls will be remediated. - The Audit Committee will ensure that at the quarterly financial meetings, there will be an agenda item to discuss policies and procedures in place in ensure internal control compliance with respect to intercompany transactions and returns so that all documentation is clear, consistent and that they are recorded in a timely manner and the pricing policy is consistent.
+We believe that these measures should ensure that for the 2022 fiscal year, our financial controls will be remediated. - The Audit Committee will ensure that at the quarterly financial meetings, there will be an agenda item to discuss policies and procedures in place in ensure internal control compliance with respect to intercompany transactions and returns so that all documentation is clear, consistent and that they are recorded in a timely manner and the pricing policy is consistent.

-We cannot be certain that these measures will successfully remediate the material weaknesses or that other material weaknesses and control deficiencies will not be discovered in the future.
+To date, we have only partially remediated the material weaknesses identified in 2021 and 2020 above.
+We cannot be certain that other material weaknesses and control deficiencies will not be discovered in the future.
 If our efforts are not successful or other material weaknesses or control deficiencies occur in the future, we may be unable to report our financial results accurately on a timely basis or help prevent fraud, which could cause our reported financial results to be materially misstated and result in the loss of investor confidence or delisting and cause the market price of our Common Shares to decline.